qasim185/Database-Voting-Registration-SQL/How to Use ( ReadME ).md

 # Database-Voting-Registration-SQL

 how to use
+1. Downlaod any App for SQL i use Xampp.
 2. Install Xampp go to the admin panel
 3. make sure your put this project folder directly in C:/Xampp/htdocs
 4. run xampp (my sql and apache)